clearpath-docs/robot-upgrade/doc/create-backup.rst

 .. code-block:: bash

-    bash backup.sh kinetic-final-backup 192.168.1.103
+    bash backup.sh melodic-final-backup 192.168.1.103

-This will produce a backup file called ``kinetic-final-backup.tar.gz``.
+This will produce a backup file called ``melodic-final-backup.tar.gz``.
 Keep this file for when you need to restore your backed-up data.

 By default all Clearpath robots use the username "administrator" and the password "clearpath".
 The ``backup.sh`` script